jsrn/jsrn.github.io/_drafts/2019-05-21-modules-macros-magic.md

 end
 ```

 In the above code, we're just defining a module and a class.
 No instance of the class is ever created.
-However, when we execute _just this code_ in an IRB session, you will see "I belong to jim!" as the output.
+However, when we execute _just this code_ in an IRB session, you will see "I belong to overlord!" as the output.
 Why?
 Because the code we write while defining a class is executed as that class definition is being interpreted.

 What if we re-write our module to define a method using Ruby's [define_method](https://apidock.com/ruby/Module/define_method)?